 Volunteer at the Door County Campus

 - Volunteers must be able to understand and fulfill all responsibilities of their role independently.
-If an individual cannot volunteer on your own, we may require that someone comes to assist.
+If an individual cannot volunteer on their own, we require that someone come with them to assist.

 How to Become a Volunteer

-Step 1: Attend Volunteer Information Session.
-The Volunteer Information Session will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.
-Please register for an upcoming session at the Door County Campus on our calendar here.
+Step 1: Watch the Volunteer Information Session video below.
+It will give information about our organization, our volunteer program and expectations, and our current needs.

 Frequently Asked Questions